 Location: RAF Neatishead NR12 8YB (sign posted from A1062 at Horning) Tel: 01692 631485 Website

-A flint faced, 14th century merchant's house, once used as a prison (1583 - 1828).
+A flint faced, 14th-c merchant's house, once used as a prison (1583 - 1828).
 The house now accommodates a fascinating museum that tells the story of Norwich's industrial heritage over the last 200 years.
 Exhibits include local shoe and boot manufacture, a reconstructed 1930s pharmacy, blacksmith and pawnbrokers shop.
-Plus an exhibition covering the history of Norwich City FC.
+Also included is an exhibition covering the history of Norwich City FC.

 Opening times: Apr to Oct: Tue-Fri 10am - 4.30pm; Sat 10am - 5pm (School hols, Mon-Sat 10-5) Admission Charge

-Built in the 12th century.
-The Castle keep contains a museum with displays of natural history, archaeology, Lowestoft porcelain, ceramic teapots and Norwich silver.
+Built in the 12th-c, the Castle keep contains a museum with displays of natural history, archaeology, Lowestoft porcelain, ceramic teapots and Norwich silver.
 The art gallery contains a fine collection of pictures by John Sell Cotman and John Crome, members of the 'Norwich School of Painters' who flourished in the last century.

 Guided tours are provided of the dungeons and battlements.